 Battle Royales make up a small section of games, but they’ve gained a lot of popularity in recent years.
 The genre gets its name from a 2000 film Battle Royale, which set a group of teenagers on a deserted island together to fight and scavenge until only one remained alive.

 Battle royale games operate in the same way.
 A large number of players — typically 100 — are placed on the same map and must fight until a winner is the last one standing.
-Certain battle royale games emphasize the survival aspect while others focus on combat, but the basic concept is generally the same.
+Certain battle royale games emphasize the survival aspect while others focus on combat.
+The basic concept is generally the same.

 While the genre has been around for a long time, Fortnite and PlayerUnknown’s Battlegrounds helped really popularize it and bring it into esports.

 Player vs. Player was technically the first genre in gaming, as Pong was the first video game to gain popularity.
-The format of PvP hasn’t really changed much since Pong as players are still similarly pitted against one another in modern games.
+The format of PvP hasn’t really changed much since Pong.
+Players are still similarly pitted against one another in modern games.

 Technically any game that pits real players against one another can be considered PvP, but the term is only meant to apply to a handful of sub-genres.
 Sports games, like Madden, Fifa, or NBA 2k, are generally thought of as PvP, as well as fighting games, like Street Fighter or Mortal Kombat.